flhofer/I4S/docs/index.md

 The [Project dashboard](https://github.com/users/flhofer/projects/1) contains issues and the next changes to address for this module.
 This does thus also include the microcontrollers of the two other repositories.

-The following [archive](https://bit.ly/3iIJRh7) contains the logs and results of the tests performed on the Smart-Lighting pilot project of the city of Merano.
+The following [archive](https://bit.ly/3iIJRh7) contains the logs and results of the tests performed on the Smart-Lighting pilot project in the city of Merano.

 ### I4S_LoRaWanNode

 [This repository](https://github.com/flhofer/I4S_LoRaWanNode) contains the micro-controller code for a _Harward architecture_ micro-controller for end-node testing.
 This program for the AVR micro-controller is intended to perform regular transmissions in different configurations to test the performance of the network and the communication reliability.
 It mounts a commercial LoRaWan modem and uses an onboard PCB antenna, perfect for simulating a boxed device.
-Detail on use and programming can be found in the repository's _README_.
+You can find detail on use and programming in the repository's _README_.

 ### I4S_LoRaWanTest

 Similar to the previous, [this repository](https://github.com/flhofer/I4S_LoRaWanTest) contains the micro-controller code for an ArmV6 based _Von Neumann architecture_ micro-controller for end-node interference testing.
 The SamD micro-controller also performs different transmissions to test the network's resilience.
-This model, however, equips a community maintained LoRaWan modem and library, permitting full access for manipulation and testing purposes.
+This model, however, equips a community-maintained LoRaWan modem and library, permitting full access for manipulation and testing purposes.
-Detail on use and programming can be found in the repository's _README_.
+You can find detail on use and programming in the repository's _README_.

 ## Module Virtualizzation